 The worker, and his family if he dies can sue the property owner.
-Insurance will not cover you if you deliberately or knowingly chosen someone who is not qualified or trained to do the job.
-You could end up losing your house which would be a worst case scenario but can happen.
+Insurance will not cover you if you deliberately or knowingly have chosen someone who is not qualified or trained to do the job.
+You could end up losing your house which would be a worst-case scenario but can happen.

 We drive down the street to jobs and we see an average each morning of companies that we have never seen before, with no names on trucks, reflective uniforms, often with no chain saw pants, non-professional saws.
 We actually see them every day.

 Some of the guys running around with a chainsaw will work for a case of beer, the reality is that 5-6% of every dollar we bring in goes to the compensation board.
 We have training costs where we send workers to school.
 When you buy the proper equipment today we have just under a million dollars worth of equipment.

 Government regulation is unlikely so we need public education.
 Right now we have a standard that is a certified arborist and if people only used the certified arborist to do the jobs it would be safer and in many cases, it can cost you more in the future.
 If you have any kind of mishap the real costs of the accident can off-sent all of the savings that can be made by hiring unqualified people.